Ecommerce Site Search Solution Comparison

 Autocomplete is one of the most noticeable and important search functions.
 You should be sure your provider offers this!
 If not, they probably aren’t someone you want to go with.

 Autocomplete is present in the search box and works to predict a shopper’s intent and recommends relevant and popular keywords and products.
-Keyword suggestions are the most important here because the main function of Autocomplete is to predict the right keyword after only a few keystrokes.
+Keyword, product, and category suggestions should all be present in your Autocomplete to provide shoppers with the best experience possible.

 Autocomplete is just one way to optimize your search box.
 There are plenty of other best practices out there that can help you increase your search user rate and, in turn, your sales.